orenfromberg/orenfromberg.tech/content/blog/install-golang-securely/index.md

 If you trust that this web page and these artifacts were really published by Google then you can stop here and follow [the rest of their installation instructions](https://go.dev/doc/install).

 But if you want to verify with the least uncertainty that this file and checksum have been published by Google, then you'll want to verify the signature using Google's public key.

+# Checking the signature on the archive

+Verifying the signature on the archive gives us confidence that Google has released this archive for our use.

 The signature for the archive isn't listed as an artifact but can still be downloaded by concatenating `.asc` to the filename: